Vintage travel alarm clocks

 Most of these clocks are not worth very much.
 The cheaper German or Japense clocks will sell for only a few pounds on eBay.

-Expect to pay £100+ for good qualilty Swiss made clocks from the 1960s.
+But expect to pay £100+ for good qualilty Swiss made clocks from the 1960s.

 The Times 26 November 1957, Garrard advertisment